samiksome92/Shim/README.md

       --dir, -d <dir>      Working directory
       --out, -o <out>      Output path

-If `--dir` if not specified, the working directory will be wherever the shim is called.
+If `--dir` is not specified, the working directory will be wherever the shim is called.
 If `--out` is not specified the application tries to extract the executable name from path.